 For almost 200 years, our church has worked with other community organizations and partnered with sister churches in Halifax as well as city agencies in collaborative efforts to address poverty, education gaps, violence, and social injustice.

 The New Horizons building is over 120 years old.
 It has not had any significant work since the upper hall was renovated in the 1980s.
 In 2005 the lower hall was remodeled for Sunday School space on the television show “Divine Restoration”.
 The ministries of the church continue to compete for space in the limited facilities.
 With a burgeoning youth group, Sunday School, and children’s choir, along with the various lay groups meeting in the church, more space is needed.
-Accessible bathrooms, modern kitchen facilities, and easy access from the street are all a part of the building project.
+Accessible bathrooms, modern kitchen facilities, a technology infrastructure, and easy access from the street are all a part of the building project.

 Additionally, the non-profit society of New Horizons is the Richard Preston Centre for Excellence, which needs its own space for community initiatives and outreach.